odf/inkling/README.txt

 'rake inkling:bootstrap' - to get started.

-'rake inklingLrebuild' - to regenerate everything.
+'rake inkling:rebuild' - to regenerate everything.

+'rails server' - to start the testapp server

 Contributors
 ------------